 Melissa Price MP Biography

 A lawyer by profession before beginning her career as a politician, Melissa's legal career includes working for leading Australian law firm Clayton Utz.
-She also has more than 20 years' experience in the private sector, working in the mining and grain industry in a variety of commercial and legal roles.
+She has more than 20 years' experience in the private sector, working in a variety of commercial and legal roles.
 She maintained her connection to rural Australia through stints in regionally focused industries, including a legal and then business development role at the CBH Group.

 Melissa has also spent time working with the not-for-profit sector.
 She is a former Director of both the Cancer Council (WA) and BrightSpark Foundation, and a passionate supporter of cancer and child health research.

 Melissa believes Australia’s natural environment is one of our greatest assets.
 She is committed to practical policies to conserve the environment, with a strong focus on mobilising support within local communities to ensure it remains protected for future generations.